Sudanese in Israel: Legal status

-At the same time, Israeli authorities have partnered with UNHCR in Israel to grant some form of temporary protection for thousands of asylum seekers, even granting them access to social services and allowing them to work.
-Although Israelis are legally barred from employing Sudanese asylum seekers, the ban is not enforced, as it is in the authorities' interest for asylum seekers to support themselves financially.
+At the same time, Israeli authorities partnered with UNHCR in Israel to grant some form of temporary protection for thousands of asylum seekers, even granting them access to social services and allowing them to work.
+Although Israelis were legally barred from employing Sudanese asylum seekers, the ban was not enforced, as it was in the authorities' interest for asylum seekers to support themselves financially.

-According to a Supreme Court of Israel decision on 13 January 2011, the employers of refugees and asylum seekers will not be fined; thus, de facto, they can legally work in Israel.
+According to a Supreme Court of Israel decision on 13 January 2011, the employers of refugees and asylum seekers would not be fined; thus, de facto, they could legally work in Israel.

 In February 2015, the government provided figures to the High Court regarding requests for asylum from Sudanese citizens.
 Since 2009, there were 3,165 such requests, but only 45 received a reply.
 Of those 45, 40 were rejected and 5 were granted temporary residency.
 In addition, 976 of the Sudanese asylum seekers withdrew their requests or left Israel.
-Only four Sudanese or Eritrean persons have been granted refugee status.
+Only four Sudanese or Eritrean persons had been granted refugee status.

+A 2020 Israeli Supreme Court ruling clarified that certain Sudanese nationals who had been granted protection under an earlier ministerial decision were in fact Convention refugees.
+In other cases, the State had issued humanitarian or temporary residency status to groups from Darfur, the Nuba Mountains and the Blue Nile because of the danger they face if compelled to return.
+Despite these developments, the overall recognition rate for refugee status in Israel remains among the lowest in the developed world, with the vast majority of Sudanese asylum applications either unresolved for years or rejected.